eonfluxor/kron/README.md

 ![platforms](https://img.shields.io/badge/platform-iOS%20%7C%20macOS%20%7C%20tvOS%20%7C%20watchOS%20%7C%20Linux-lightgrey.svg)

 # What is Delay?
-**Delay** is a Manager offering 4 convenient Timer modes through a friendly interface.
-Delay takes care of the involved NSTimer (aka Timer) implementation and lifecycle.
+**Delay** is a **NSTimer manager** offering **4 modes** through a unified api.
+Delay takes care of the involved implementation of NSTimers while ensuring a proper memory management with no extra effort:

-1. `debounce`: Calls immediatly and reject calls until time out elapses
+1. `Delay.debounce`: Calls immediatly and reject calls until time out elapses
-1. `debounceLast`: As `debounce` but also performs the last call after time out
+1. `Delay.debounceLast`: As `debounce` but also performs the last call after time out
-1. `idle`: Performs the last call after not being called during the timeout interval
+1. `Delay.idle`: Performs the last call after not being called during the timeout interval
-1. `watchdog`: As `idle` but allowing to be canceled with `watchDogCancel`
+1. `Delay.watchdog`: As `idle` but allowing to be canceled with `watchDogCancel`

 ### Why Delay?

-* Instead of returning a timer instance, **Delay** manages the Timer instances internally through a `DelayKey` -> `Timer` dictionary.
+* Instead of returning a timer object, **Delay** manages the Timer instances internally through a [`DelayKey` : `Timer`]  dictionary.
 This makes easy to call **Delay** from distant components or threads accesing the timers by their key value.

 * The `DelayKey` can be etiher an `String` struct or `AnyObject` instance.
 If an object is passed the key is inferred from the object's pointer.
 Calling the methods with the same key causes all timer modes to be reset.

 * As the intention is to facilitate calling **Delay** from distant implementations you can optional pass a context value `ctx`.
-A context can be `Any` struct or class instance and it's internally wrapped with a weak reference to prevent retain cycles.
+A context can be `Any` struct or class instance and it's internally ***wrapped with a weak reference***  to prevent retain cycles.
 The context is then optionally passed to the timeOut closure.

 ### Gist samples